joehewett/super-simple-blog/posts/an-opinionated-overview-of-a-modern-production-kubernetes-system.md

 thumbnail: "/img/blog/thumbnail2.png"
 ---

+# An opinionated overview of a modern production Kubernetes system

 This guide is a work in progress, and I intend to flesh it out with more specific details and examples.

 ## Introduction